Welcome to the Transportation Department

 Philosophy

-Cell phones, games and other electronic devices can become a disruption on the bus.
+Cell phones, games, and other electronic devices can become a disruption on the bus.
 As such, drivers have the right to prohibit or restrict cell phone use as needed.

 Examples of Behavior that Would Lead to Disciplinary Action

 TIER ONE: Tier one behaviors are problematic because they can be distracting to the driver or cause unnecessary noise or conflict on the bus.
-Examples are failure to follow bus rules, general noncompliance, issues with a sub driver, failure to remain seated, name calling, turning around in the seat, “messing with” other riders or their property, minor horseplay, etc. Tier one would follow the progression of interventions listed under “If a student chooses to break a rule” below.
+Examples are failure to follow bus rules, general noncompliance, issues with a sub bus driver, failure to remain seated, name-calling, turning around in the seat, "messing with" other riders or their property, minor horseplay, etc. Tier one would follow the progression of interventions listed under "If a student chooses to break a rule" below.

 TIER THREE: Tier three behaviors cause an immediate threat to the safety of one or more riders or the driver.
 They are a serious disruption to safe transportation on the route.
-Violence against other students, verbal abuse, major profanity, obscene gestures, throwing things through the window of the bus (from outside or inside of the bus), opening any of the emergency egresses, bullying, vandalism and other damage to the bus, alcohol, drugs, tobacco, weapons, explosives, etc. are all examples of behaviors that would be classified at this level.
+Violence against other students, verbal abuse, major profanity, obscene gestures, throwing things through the window of the bus (from the outside or inside of the bus), opening any of the emergency egresses, bullying, vandalism and other damage to the bus, alcohol, drugs, tobacco, weapons, explosives, etc. are all examples of behaviors that would be classified at this level.
 Tier three incidents will result in immediate suspension from the bus and possibly from school as well.
 A red ticket will be part of the consequence for a tier three violation.

 If a Student Chooses to Break a Rule

-Green Ticket (frequently the first formal intervention except as noted above) will be sent home and to the appropriate administrator, and a robo-call will be made to phone numbers on file.
+Green Ticket (frequently the second formal intervention except as noted above) will be sent home and to the appropriate administrator.
+The driver will contact the parent, and bus privileges will be suspended for up to three days.
 The student will not be allowed to board the bus until the ticket is returned to the driver signed by the parent.
+Any student who is suspended from their bus is also suspended from bus transportation to or from field trips, athletic events, and the like during the suspension.

 Yellow Ticket (frequently the second formal intervention except as noted above) will be sent home and to the appropriate administrator.
-The driver will contact the parent and bus privileges will be suspended for up to three days.
+The driver will contact the parent, and bus privileges will be suspended for up to three days.
 The student will not be allowed to board the bus until the ticket is returned to the driver signed by the parent.
-Any student who is suspended from their bus is also suspended from bus transportation to or from field trips, athletic events and the like during the suspension.
+Any student who is suspended from their bus is also suspended from bus transportation to or from field trips, athletic events, and the like during the suspension.

 Red Ticket (frequently the third formal intervention except as noted above) will be sent home and to the appropriate administrator.
-There will be a conference call with the driver, Director and parent, and bus privileges will be suspended for an extended period or the student may have their riding privileges revoked.
+There will be a conference call with the driver, Director, and parent, and bus privileges will be suspended for an extended period or the student may have their riding privileges revoked.
 The student will not be allowed to board the bus until the ticket is returned to the driver signed by the parent.
-Any student who is suspended from their bus is also suspended from bus transportation to or from field trips, athletic events and the like during the suspension.
+Any student who is suspended from their bus is also suspended from bus transportation to or from field trips, athletic events, and the like during the suspension.

 School Closing or Delay